DroneDB/DroneDB/docs/commands/remove.rst

 remove
 ********************************************************************************

-Initialize an index.
-If a directory is not specified, initializes the index in the current directory
+Remove files and directories from an index.
+The filesystem is left unchanged (actual files and directories will not be removed)

 ::